mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

 ## Assemblies

 ### 1. Shovill

+De novo genome assemblies were generated using Shovill (v1.1.0):

 `shovill --outdir assemblies/AUSMDU00008753 --R1 /home/taouk/NGtransmission/reads/AUSMDU00008753_1.fq.gz --R2 /home/taouk/NGtransmission/reads/AUSMDU00008753_2.fq.gz`

+The names of each genome's contigs were changed from the default:

 `for i in $(cat IDs.txt); do mv ${i}/contigs.fa ${i}/${i}.contigs.fa; done`

 ### 2. Number of contigs
+The number of contigs for each genome was calculated:

 `grep -c "^>" */*contigs.fa > contigs_all.txt`

 ## Genotyping